magento/knowledge-base/src/FAQ/General/Fastly origin cloaking enablement FAQ.md

 ## What is Fastly origin cloaking?

-Origin cloaking is a security feature that allows Magento Commerce to block any non-Fastly traffic (to prevent DDoS attacks, going to the Cloud infrastructure (origin).
+Origin cloaking is a security feature that allows Magento Commerce Cloud to block any non-Fastly traffic (to prevent DDoS attacks, going to the Cloud infrastructure (origin).

 ## What are origin cloaking’s benefits?